Applications for 2026/27 Cohort Opening Soon

 About the Programme

-Designed to empower healthcare professionals with the skills required to lead service transformation and extend their influence in the field of cardiology, this programme offers a unique opportunity for growth and development.
+As part of the BCS Academy, the BCS Emerging Leaders Programme is designed to empower healthcare professionals with the skills required to lead service transformation and extend their influence in the field of cardiology.

 ELP Cohort 6 Group Photo